Astronomers discover what could be universe's brightest object

 The record-breaking quasar shines 500 trillion times brighter than our sun.
-The black hole powering this distant quasar is more than 17 billion times more immense than our sun, an Australian-led team reported Monday in the journal Nature Astronomy.
+The black hole powering this distant quasar is more than 17 billion times more immense than our Sun, an Australian-led team reported on Monday in the journal Nature Astronomy.

 While the quasar resembles a mere dot in images, scientists envision a ferocious place.